omahs/golem-docs/docs/golem/provider.md

 ---
-description: The provider actor in the Golem
+Description: The provider actor in the Golem
 ---
+# Provider requirements
+Provider node can be run on a 64-bit x86-64 CPU computer with Linux only.

 # Provider architecture

-[gap here]

-The provider logic is implemented as a **provider agent** which is a piece of code that runs on the provider's machine and communicates via REST with the Golem daemon.

-The provider can make its resources available to the requestors with the help of many types of **execution units** \(exe-unit for short\).
-Currently, Golem supports:

-* VM exe unit \(or VM runtime\) that runs Docker images and allows for an interaction with the running container,
+The provider is a node with the Yagna daemon, with additional components installed.
+These components implement the provider logic.
+To make its resources available to the requestor providers utilize an **execution unit** (exe-unit for short).
+Exe-unit starts and controls a runtime - the type of runtime depends on the type of image the requestor wants to run.
+Exe-unit allows also for interaction with the running runtime.

+Currently, Golem provides:

+* Virtual Machine (VM) runtime that runs images provided in GVMI format,
-* and WASM exe unit \(or WASM runtime\) that runs WASM code
+* WASM runtime that runs WebAssembly code

-_Please note the "ALT" frames in the diagram above: the provider uses only one exe unit at the same time out of the two available._
+In our examples, we utilize VM runtimes that run a requestor-provided GVMI image.

-You can learn more about Golem providers here:
+You can learn more about becoming a Golem providers [here](../providers/install.md).

-{% page-ref page="provider.md" %}

-{% page-ref page="../provider-tutorials/provider-tutorial.md" %}
+You can learn more about the Golem images [here](../Ncreators/javascript/guides/golem-images-explained.md).